mariedabee/PortfolioAngular/portfolio-angular/README.md

+## API Endpoints

+### Authentication

+- **POST /api/auth/signup**: Register a new user.
+- **POST /api/auth/login**: Log in an existing user.

+## Configuration

+- To modify the API base URL, update the `src/app/api.config.ts` file.
+- Ensure your Node.js backend is running on the specified port.

 ## Adding Exercises Data

 Create a file named exercises.json in your project's assets directory and paste the JSON data into it.